Career Services at AAS Winter Meetings

-The AAS hosts a Career Center at each winter AAS meeting.
-Usually housed in the Exhibit Hall, the Career Center has resources and services for job seekers and hiring managers alike.
+The AAS makes available resources and services for job seekers and hiring managers alike at each winter meeting.
 The AAS collects CVs and makes them available to recruiters; posts job announcements; facilitates matchmaking between job seekers and hiring managers; and hosts "office space" (i.e., tables and chairs in a secluded meeting room) for on-the-spot interviews.

 - Take advantage of the rich candidate pool of nearly 2,000 professional astronomers in attendance at AAS winter meetings.
-Visit the Career Center to post your current and forthcoming job opportunities and let attendees know how to contact you (e.g., text, stopping by booth #123, email) for more information.
+Visit the AAS booth to post your current and forthcoming job opportunities and let attendees know how to contact you (e.g., text, stopping by booth #123, email) for more information.

 - Shop the stars.
-If you would like to search the AAS CV Collection, stop by the Career Center for further instructions.
+If you would like to search the AAS CV Collection, stop by the AAS booth for further instructions.

 - Recruiters want to talk with you.
 Stop by the bulletin board and see who at the meeting is available for informational or formal interviews.
 Then make contact based on the notes in the posting.